 Still struggling with IELTS Cue Cards?

 If you complete steps one to three and still find speaking difficult, it may be time to get professional help.
 We offer weekly group lessons for speaking every week to all our subscribers, and run a dedicated intensive speaking course once a month that covers all aspects of the test.
-So, if you would like to start learning with two ex-examiners who can give you advice that you can trust and implement to improve your score, then you can find out more at www.myieltsclassroom.com.
+So, if you would like to start learning with two IELTS experts who can give you advice that you can trust and implement to improve your score, then you can find out more at www.myieltsclassroom.com.